acm-uiuc/til/_til/rails/convert-a-symbol-to-a-constant.md

+---
-# Convert A Symbol To A Constant
+title: Convert A Symbol To A Constant
+category: rails
+---

 If you have a symbol and need to convert it to a constant, perhaps because of some metaprogramming induced by a polymorphic solution, then you may